ninsyloo/ninsyloo/README.md

 </p>
 <p></p>
 <h1 align='center'>A Little Bit About Me :hamster:</h1>
-<p>I am a former ghost-writer 👻 that started her journey through this new and amazing world not long ago, I am still in the process of learning and sharpening skills, but I am absolutely thrilled to share my progress with all of you!<p>
+<p>I am a former ghost-writer 👻 that started her journey through this new and amazing world not long ago, I am still in the process of learning and sharpening my skills, but I am absolutely thrilled to share my progress with all of you!<p>
 <p></p>
 <h1 align='center'>Technologies :stars: </h1>